-Within these areas it is an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler.
+Within these areas it is an offence to emit a substantial amount of smoke from a chimney of a building, from a furnace or from any fixed boiler.
 It is also an offence to acquire "unauthorised fuel" for use within a smoke control area unless it is used in an "exempt" appliance ("exempted" from the controls which generally apply in the smoke control area).

 The current maximum level of fine is £1,000 for each offence.

 Smoke Control Areas in Oxford

 Oxford city currently has 23 active SCAs.
 An interactive map is available on the Defra website which allows you to search for specific addresses to see if you are within a smoke control area.
 You can also access a list of Oxford city streets that are currently covered by SCAs.